Qing1414/ping_pong_gamee/README.md

-# ping_pong_gamee
+# Ping_pong_gamee
 ping pong two player game

-controls:
+## Controls
+This two player game is controls by two paddles represented by two rectangles.

-player1 = W and A keys
+- Player1 = W and A keys
-, player2 = UP and DOWN arrow keys
+- Player2 = UP and DOWN arrow keys

-goal to win:
+# Goal to win
 6

-extra features:
+## Extra features
-P = pause
+- P = pause
-, R = reset(press P key first)
+- R = reset(press P key first)

+## Ball
+The ball moves automatically; will bounce when it hits the top and bottom walls.

+The opponent gains a point if the ball hits the left/right wall